jayo-exe/tuberyeets/README.md

 - Update the __VTube Studio Port__ to match your existing setup
 - If you're having trouble connecting to the TuberYeets overlay, try changing __Browser Source Port__, as the default port may be used by some other application

+##OBS Setup and Calibration
+See the [OBS Setup and Calibration Guide](https://github.com/jayo-exe/tuberyeets/wiki/OBS-Setup-and-Calibration-Guide) for detailed instructions

 ### Installing Effects Packs
 - Open TuberYeets, select a game, and navigate to the __Library__ section
 - click the __Open Gamer Folder__ button.
 This will open the folder that contains your effect files for the selected game